urbanopt/urbanopt.github.io/README.md

 The URBANopt project website can be found [here](https://www.nrel.gov/buildings/urbanopt.html).
 A high-level introduction to the intent and purpose of URBANopt can be found [here](https://www.energy.gov/eere/buildings/urbanopt).

-**_URBANopt is not a standalone program for end users._** URBANopt Software Development Kit (SDK) is a package of modules that can be used to build commercial software.
+**_URBANopt is not a standalone program for end users._** URBANopt Software Development Kit (SDK) is a package of modules that can be used to build a user-friendly tool.
 Developers can use existing URBANopt modules, customize URBANopt modules, and create new modules to implement the desired workflows for their tools.
+Other users of the SDK could include researchers looking to create customized workflows to perform a specific environmental design task.

 URBANopt initially focuses on enabling three types of use cases: